Location: Bodø, Norway

 International Advisor: Marianne Ellingsen Kvig

-Once you have been nominated by Augsburg College, and have an idea of which courses you are interested in, contact the International Office at Nord University for information about available study places and procedures for admission.
+Once you have completed the pre-decision tasks in your Global Gateway Account and been approved by Augsburg University, and have an idea of which courses you are interested in, contact the International Office at Nord University for information about available study places and procedures for admission.

 Minnesota-based Lakselaget (Norwegian for “The Salmon Club”) will be offering scholarships for the thirteenth time in its fourteen-year history.